 It was not until he moved to Cayman in 2008 that he began to paint again.
 At first, he says, it was simply as a way to cover his walls with his own kind of art, rather than the "pastel colours and starfish clocks" typical of so many island condos.

 “I wasn’t taking it too seriously.
 I didn’t know what I was doing with my style and I wouldn’t show those paintings to anyone now,” he laughs.
-It was his girlfriend and business partner, Monica Walton, who steered him away from his early cartoonish depictions, and helped him develop his current style, one that he describes as “a mix of photorealism and impressionism.”
+It was his friend, who steered him away from his early cartoonish depictions, and helped him develop his current style, one that he describes as “a mix of photorealism and impressionism.”

-“It was really Monica’s idea to capture the more real side of Cayman – the human figures, the people who make the place unique,” he says.
+“The idea is to capture the more real side of Cayman – the human figures, the people who make the place unique,” he says.
 “Her cousin took us into some of the less developed areas, and we spent time with these guys playing dominoes and hanging out.
 That experience was the inspiration for the first painting in this style, which then spun into what I am doing now.”

-Although he has exhibited and sold his work through local galleries and accepted various commissions – most notably the huge mural on the outside wall of the Cayman Cabana – Kennedy does not court commercial work or aspire to a full-time painting career.
+Although he has exhibited and sold his work through local galleries and accepted various commissions – most notably the huge mural on the outside wall of the Cayman Cabana – Kennedy does court commercial work and aspires to a full-time painting career.

-He is fortunate to derive as much enjoyment from his day job – he co-founded Vagabaond Media, which creates promotional videos about the Cayman Islands – as he does from painting and with time, he has learned, he prefers not to compromise his own creative instincts by taking on commissions.
+He is fortunate to derive as much enjoyment from his day job at the Retina Group, which creates promotional videos about the Cayman Islands and content for social media clients – as he does from painting.

 If he can simply paint what he wants to paint, and somebody else likes his work enough to spend their hard earned money on it, he says, that is all the validation he needs.